 Mindfulness Therapy Overview

 The following overview can help you understand mindfulness therapy techniques so you know what to expect and what using it in your everyday life might entail.
-These can be woven into other approaches in my integrative practice, or can stand-alone in our work together.
+These can be woven into other approaches in my integrative practice, or stand-alone in our work together.

 What is Mindfulness?

-Mindfulness is a mental state characterized by being fully present and engaged in the current moment without judgment or distraction.
+This term refers to a mental state characterized by being fully present and engaged in the current moment without judgment or distraction.
 It involves paying deliberate attention to one’s thoughts, feelings, bodily sensations, and the surrounding environment.
 Here are the key components:

-1. Present-moment Awareness: This involves focusing on the present moment and acknowledging thoughts and sensations as they arise without getting carried away.
+- Present-moment Awareness: This involves focusing on the present moment and acknowledging thoughts and sensations as they arise without getting carried away.

-2. Nonjudgmental observation involves observing thoughts, emotions, and sensations without labeling them as good or bad.
+- Nonjudgmental observation involves observing thoughts, emotions, and sensations without labeling them as good or bad.
 Instead of reacting impulsively, individuals practice acceptance and understanding.

-3. Acceptance and Openness: It encourages acceptance toward experiences, allowing them to be as they are without trying to change or resist them.
+- Acceptance and Openness: It encourages acceptance toward experiences, allowing them to be as they are without trying to change or resist them.

-4. Focused Attention: Practicing often involves directing attention to a specific point of focus, such as the breath, bodily sensations, or a particular activity, to anchor oneself in the present moment.
+- Focused Attention: Practicing often involves directing attention to a specific point of focus, such as the breath, bodily sensations, or a particular activity, to anchor oneself in the present moment.

-5. Cultivation of Awareness: This approach aims to cultivate a heightened awareness of one’s thoughts, emotions, and bodily sensations, promoting a deeper understanding of oneself and one’s surroundings.
+- Cultivation of Awareness: This approach aims to cultivate a heightened awareness of one’s thoughts, emotions, and bodily sensations, promoting a deeper understanding of oneself and one’s surroundings.

 What is Mindfulness Therapy